Roxana1981/allvintage/README.md

 **Fixed**

-1. During the process of development in Gitpod the blog site would not launch in the browser until the url was added to allowed hosts in the settings file.
+1. During the process of development in Gitpod, the blog site would not launch in the browser until the url was added to allowed hosts in the settings file.
 This is resolved.
-2. At some stage social media links were not opening in the production site.
+2. At some stage, social media links were not opening in the production site.
 This was resolved via re-deployment.

 **Unfixed**